WesUnwin/obj-file-parser/README.md

 ```

 ## More to come
-obj-file-parser is being actively maintained and developed, and is
+obj-file-parser is being actively maintained and developed.
-expected to reach stability soon.
 Comments, feedback and bug reports
 always welcome.

 ## Donation